dennisorellana2/SQL-Queries/README.md

 ## Academic experience projects on SQL

--Group 2 MySQL Assignment
+- Group 2 MySQL Assignment

--First 2015 GOP Debate tweets
+- First 2015 GOP Debate tweets

 ### Group 2 MySQL Assignment
   - This was a group assignment using MySQL Workbench on writing an ETL (extract, transform, and load) code sequence, and executing it on three years’ worth of order data.